openfoodfacts/robotoff/doc/references/ingredients-spellcheck.md

 ## Evaluation algorithm

-Our solution is very specific: correct errors in list of ingredients to enable the Ingredients Parser to accurately identify the composition of each product.
+Our solution is very specific: correct errors in list of ingredients to enable the [Ingredients Parser](https://wiki.openfoodfacts.org/Ingredients_Extraction_and_Analysis) to accurately identify the composition of each product.

-However, since the corrections are later added to the database, we need to ensure the model doesn't correct an ingredient, or any other character, by mistake.
-In other words, we need to reduce the number of False Positives while increasing the overall Recall.
+However, since the corrections are later added to the database, we need to ensure the model doesn't correct an ingredient by mistake.
+In other words, we minimize the number of False Positives while maximizing the overall Recall.

 Traditional evaluation metrics, such as [ROUGE](https://en.wikipedia.org/wiki/ROUGE_(metric)), [BLEU](https://en.wikipedia.org/wiki/BLEU), or [METEOR](https://en.wikipedia.org/wiki/METEOR) fall short in assessing the quality of the spellcheck process.
-They don't provide a detailed analysis of how many words were correctly rectified versus those that weren't...
+They don't provide a detailed analysis about how many words were correctly rectified versus those that weren't...

 Therefore, we developed an algorithm that takes 3 inputs: the original, the reference, and the prediction of a  list of ingredients.